 - When spreading the waffle batter on the iron, it should mostly cover each waffle square or circle, but it doesn't have to completely cover it.
 Once you put the lid down, it will spread the batter.

 For the most jolly holiday breakfast, you'll love these waffles with my cranberry-spice Christmas mimosas.
 The tart cranberry works beautifully with the fresh orange zest and brightens up our rich, warm spices.
-My cranberry-apple cider holiday sangria is another delicious brunch option.
+My gingerbread mule, cranberry-apple cider holiday sangria and Baileys eggnog are other delicious brunch options.

 Looking for More Holiday Inspiration?